If You Don't Know What Drives Your People, You're Managing Blind | Braintrust

 The Disconnect in Most Management Conversations

-They think: “He’s driven by promotion.”
-“She just wants recognition.”
-“They’re here for the paycheck.”
+Managers often assume they know what motivates their team.
+They think: "He's driven by promotion."
+"She just wants recognition."
+"They're here for the paycheck."

 But assumptions are dangerous.
 Without intentional conversations, it's easy to project our own values onto others, or misread what truly matters to them.

 And when coaching conversations focus only on business goals without linking to individual purpose, they fall flat.
-Employees nod along… but they don’t feel invested.
+Employees nod along, but they don't feel invested.

 What Knowing Personal Goals Looks Like in Practice

-Let’s be clear: understanding your team’s values isn’t about becoming their therapist or overstepping boundaries.
-It’s about asking better questions and listening for what lights them up.
+To be clear: understanding your team's values isn't about becoming their therapist or overstepping boundaries.
+It's about asking better questions and listening for what lights them up.

 It might sound like: